DataDog/dd-trace-rb/docs/GettingStarted.md

 end
 ```

-Ensure you register `Datadog::Contrib::Sinatra::Tracer` as a middleware before you mount your nested applications.
+Ensure you register `Datadog::Tracing::Contrib::Sinatra::Tracer` as a middleware before you mount your nested applications.

 #### Instrumentation options